 Acknowledgements

 We thank all participating subjects for their kind cooperation in this study.
 We thank Dr. Yan Sun (Department of Biomedical Informatics, School of Medicine, Emory University) for his critical review and comments.
-This research was supported by National Science Foundation of China (NSFC, 81172228), National High-Tech Research and Development Program (2012AA021802), Ministry of Science and Technology (2011BAI09B00), and 111 Project (B13016).
+This research was supported by National High-Tech Research and Development Program (2012AA021802), National Science Foundation of China (NSFC, 81172228), Ministry of Science and Technology (2011BAI09B00), and 111 Project (B13016).
 The computations involved in this study were supported by Fudan University High-End Computing Center.

 Reference